The Arterial Stiffness Report

 Then there are 3 metrics which have a bar graph to show if they are in range or not.

 Level Analysis: This shows what percentage of the total heartbeats fell into which wavetype.
 This gives a more in depth look.
-The report below shows that the person is a Type 1 (most healthy), but with 39.6% of heartbeats falling in Type 2.
-So improvement is possible for this patient.
+The report shown has almost all heartbeats as type 1 – a close to perfect score.

 The Max Pulse Autonomic Balance and Stress Report

 The HRV tachogram shows each heartbeat during the test period.
 To the right you will see mean heart rate and the number of ectopic beats.

 TP LVF LF HF Section (Total Power / Very Low Frequency / Low Frequency / High Frequency)

 These bar graphs reflect levels of Sympathetic and Parasympathetic activity and their balance.

 Power in 4 frequency bands analyzed: Total Power / Very Low Frequency / Low Frequency / High Frequency

 SNS PNS Bar Graphs